Unity-Technologies/com.unity.multiplayer.docs/mppm_versioned_docs/version-1.0.0/virtual-players/virtual-players-layout.md

 description: Learn how to change the layout of a Vrtual Player window.
 ---

-You can display and use the following parts of the [Unity Interface](https://docs.unity3d.com/Manual/UsingTheEditor.html) in a Virtual Player:
+The Virtual Player can display and use the following parts of the [Unity Interface](https://docs.unity3d.com/Manual/UsingTheEditor.html) in a Virtual Player:
 - [Console](https://docs.unity3d.com/Manual/Console.html)
 - [Game](https://docs.unity3d.com/Manual/GameView.html)
 - [Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html)